wvlet/airframe/README.md

 (The whole code used in this section can be found here [AirframeTest](https://github.com/wvlet/airframe/blob/master/src/test/scala/wvlet/airframe/AirframeTest.scala))

 You can inject an object with `bind` method in Airframe.
-Assume we want to create a service that prints a greeting at random:
+Assume that we want to create a service that prints a greeting at random:

 ```scala
 import wvlet.airframe._